Fresh, Local Beef in Littlestown, Pennsylvania

 “It started with my grandfather,” said Michelle.
 “He was a butcher, my dad was a butcher, and — well — I’m a butcher.”
 The business is something she has known — and loved — all of her life.

 It takes teamwork to not only maintain the business but to help it grow.
-Stoney Point Farm is the only USDA-inspected facility in the area and a SQF3 worldwide accredited operation.
+Stoney Point Farm is the only USDA-inspected facility in the area and an SQF3 worldwide accredited operation.
 (SFQ3 is the highest certification offered by the Safe Quality Food Institute).
 The facility meets and exceeds the six-day-a-week inspection threshold that enables them to provide consistently high-quality meats.
-Bruce and Michelle have a great team behind them, and that includes their son Evan, and daughter Kristin Chrismer and son-in-law Michael.
+Bruce and Michelle have a great team behind them, and that includes their son Evan, daughter Kristin Chrismer, and son-in-law Michael.